christabely/alx-system_engineering-devops/0x07-networking_basics/README.md

-This project task is about 0x07-networking_basic
+This is a 0x07-networking_basics projct taskon networking